matsvitt/sqlalchemy-ignitex/README.md

 # sqlalchemy-ignitex

+This is a fork from sqlalchemy-ignite.
-this is a fork of sqlalchemy-ignite in order to attempt to make the driver usable with Apache Superset
+This work is in very alpha state.
+The goal is to make it work inside Apache Superset